waypointnda/waypointnda.com/files/waypoint-nda-1.0.1.md

 **Standard Form Certificate**

-Apart from the purpose and governing law that I have filled in below, I certify that the following proposed terms are exactly the same as **The Waypoint NDA version 1.0.0 **published at
+Apart from the purpose, governing law, and any forum for disputes that I have filled in below, I certify that the following proposed terms are exactly the same as **The Waypoint NDA version 1.0.0 **published at
 <span id="anchor"></span>https://waypointnda.com.

 Signature:\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_